syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Paging.md

 1. UI Filtering is not supported.
 You can code in application level to filter the data.
 2. Data processing operations (Sorting, Grouping) are done only in the current page.
 3. Deleting is not supported.
 You can code to delete row in application level.
-4. Only the navigated pages are exported when `OnDemandPaging’ is enabled, if the navigated page cache is cleared then the corresponding page will not be exported.
+4. Only the navigated pages are exported when `on-demand paging’ is enabled, if the navigated page cache is cleared then the corresponding page will not be exported.

 ## Appearance